 3. Paraguay - The Quiet Achiever

-The Permanent Residency can be obtained with a $5,000 bank deposit and about $1,500-2,000 in fees and process costs.
-That's one of the cheapest formal residency pathways anywhere in the world.
+Permanent Residency can be obtained with a USD $5,000 bank deposit and approximately $1,500–$2,000 in fees and process costs — among the lowest formal residency thresholds globally.

 - Personal income tax: 0% on foreign-sourced income; 8-10% on Paraguay-sourced income